Module scenariogeneration.xodr.links

 ----------

-name (str): name of the junction
+The name of the junction.

-connections (list of Connection): all the connections in the junction
+All the connections in the junction.

-mainroad (int): main road for a virtual junction
+The main road for a virtual junction.

 Methods